ivonesh/Recipes/Pastitsio.md

 Dot with 3 TB butter

 **Bake**
-Bake 350 degrees for 50 minutes or until golden and sizzling light brown on top Remove from oven
+Bake at 350 degrees for 50 minutes or until golden and sizzling Remove from oven
 Rest for 15 minutes
 Cut and serve